Grabovica (Gornji Milanovac): Tourism and culture

-Grabovica has great potential for progress in the area of tourism, thanks to their geographical position and panorama view over Gornji Milanovac and surroundings.
-Grabovica woods are popular for hunting on venison.
-The Ždreban peak of Grabovica is also and famous picnic place for 1 May celebration or International Workers' Day, even today.
+Grabovica has great potential for progress in the area of tourism, thanks to its geographical position and panoramic view over Gornji Milanovac and the surroundings.
+Grabovica woods are popular for hunting for venison.
+The Ždreban peak of Grabovica is also and famous picnic place for the 1 May celebration or International Workers' Day, even today.
 This village has a few privately owned country hotels.

-Grabovica has a Youth Culture and information center, currently under reconstruction.
+Grabovica has a Youth Culture and Information Center, currently under reconstruction.
 The plan is to build a modern center of the village with diversity of information (such as new tourist signs; information service; web page incorporated in Gornji Milanovac tourist organization web site for touristic purposes; hydro-meteorological, daily radiation, information about the concentration of allergens in the air; about road conditions and advice).
-This cultural center is the main place for gathering like for: organization of voting and referendums, youth parties, culture exposure, humanitarian actions, trading, family register, social-tax evidence and public session of the village citizens.
-Also in the past on the land of territory of this village was and the House of Serbian-Norwegian friendship.
-After new internal borders in municipality of Gornji Milanovac, this cultural center become a part of Gornji Milanovac settlement.
-Also there is mass grave with the monument for the fallen soldiers of the Austro-Hungarian Army and Serbian Royal Army on the same place (from the World War I).
-On the peak of Ždreban (Engl.
-Foal) there are ruins of a planned Children Rehabilitation hospital (1950) but investments were insufficient, and there is no planned construction.
+This cultural center is the main place for gathering, like for: organization of voting and referendums, youth parties, cultural exposure, humanitarian actions, trading, family register, social-tax evidence, and public sessions of the village citizens.
+Also, in the past, on the land of the territory of this village was the House of Serbian-Norwegian friendship.
+After the new internal borders in the municipality of Gornji Milanovac, this cultural center became a part of the Gornji Milanovac settlement.
+Also, there is a mass grave with a monument for the fallen soldiers of the Austro-Hungarian Army and Serbian Royal Army in the same place (from the World War I).
+On the peak of Ždreban (meaning in English- Foal), there are ruins of a planned children's Rehabilitation hospital (1950), but investments were insufficient, and there is no planned construction.
+Also, on the same peak, the "Natural Mystic Festival" for Reggae Music is held every end of April.

-Through the winter, spring and summer periods in the areas of Grabovica hamlets, quad bikes tours (ATV tour) are being organized.
-This automotive sport adventure is more popular among the local population and tourist who visit municipality of Gornji Milanovac.
+Through the winter, spring, and summer periods in the areas of Grabovica hamlets, horse riding and quad bike tours (ATV tour) are being organized.
+This automotive sports adventure is more popular among the local population and tourists who visit the municipality of Gornji Milanovac.

-Also, Grabovica offers to the lovers of night sky great view of the stars (November–February and July–August), clean air and a diversity of ecosystem.
-In some parts of this village configuration of the terrain offers (in Parac) a panorama view on Gornji Milanovac and surrounding settlements.
+Also, Grabovica offers to the lovers of the night sky a great view of the stars (November–February and July–August), clean air, and a diversity of ecosystem.
+In some parts of this village, the configuration of the terrain offers (in Parac) a panoramic view of Gornji Milanovac and surrounding settlements.

 Feast of the Ascension is the village patron day.
-During that celebration people of this village gathers for the launch or barbecue with their other family members and friends.
+During that celebration, people of this village gather for the launch or barbecue with their other family members, neighbours, and friends.
 Some residents donate food to the poor population of Gornji Milanovac.